bids-standard/bids-validator/README.md

 ## Documentation

-The BIDS validator documentaion is available on [Read the Docs](https://bids-validator.readthedocs.io/en/latest/).
+The BIDS validator documentation is available on [Read the Docs](https://bids-validator.readthedocs.io/en/latest/).